Initial version October, 1981

 Any article that contains personal medical information about an identifiable living individual requires the patient’s explicit consent before we can publish it.

 Authorship credit should be based on 1) substantial contributions to conception and design, acquisition of data, or analysis and interpretation of data, 2) drafting the article or revising it critically for important intellectual content, and 3) final approval of the version to be published according to The Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication.
+Each and every author's participation should be stated specifically using the following terms: conceptualization, data curation, formal analysis, funding acquisition, investigation, methodology, project administration, resources, software, supervision, validation, visualization, writing-original draft, and writing-review and editing.
 Any papers that are forged, altered, plagiarized, redundant, or dishonest cannot be published.
 The submitted manuscript will be checked for plagiarism using CrossCheck (http://crossref.org/services/similaritycheck/).
 Secondary publication is allowed only if its language is different, the readers are different, and the two journal editors agree.

 Regarding policies on research and publication ethics that are not stated in these instructions, the guidelines of the Committee on Publication Ethics (COPE) available from https://www.publicationethics.org/ can be applied.